 With this recipe you could easily get 6 or 8 biscuits.
 Eight make them normal size shortcakes, while 6 works for a pretty large serving.

 The biscuits are buttery, flaky, delicate, yet crisp on the outside - very tasty!
 The key is not to handle the dough too much, to keep the butter flakes in the dough cold.
 Make sure your oven is actually preheated so that you can bake the biscuits right away, without letting them sit on the counter.
 This way, you will get shortcakes that are soft on the inside, and crispy on the outside.

 The shortcakes will be very flaky, and you have to be extra careful when cutting each in half to avoid it crumbling apart.
 Use serrated knife.

-Then, add a dollop of whipped cream and cap with cake top:
+Then, add a dollop of whipped cream and cap with the shortcake biscuit top:

 Add more whipped cream and strawberries on top.
 Sprinkle a few chocolate chips, too:

 - Combine sliced strawberries and sugar in a large bowl and mix together.
 Let the strawberries sit in sugar for a bit to bring out their juices and form a very yummy syrup.